Yasmineral/CV/README.md

 ## Background

 I have had a love for all things tech since I was a little girl, when one afternoon my Dad loaded up 8 floppy disks of a game called DOOM and encouraged me to fight fire breathing demons in a place called Hell.
-I have been fascinated by what computers can do and how we can utilize them to make our lives richer ever since.
+Ever since, I have been fascinated by what computers can do and how we can utilize them to make our lives richer.
 After many years working adjacent to all the technology I wanted to learn, I decided to take the plunge this year and immersive myself in the Makers Bootcamp.
 I have loved every minute of this whirlwind experience and am so excited by the prospect of working as a full time Software Developer.

-#### Key Skills
-- JavaScript, React, jQuery, Jasmine
-- Ruby, Rails, RSpec, Sinatra, Capybara
-- Travis CI, Heroku, Git, Html, CSS, Bootstrap
-- Agile Methodologies
-- TDD and Debugging

 ## Projects